sashianl/sample_service/README.md

 The `deploy.cfg` configuration file contains a key, `metadata-validator-config-repo`, that if provided must be a relative github path that points to a validator configuration github repo.
 Setting `github-token` will help to avoid any rate limiting that may occur (1k/hr vs 60/hr requests.)
-The configuration repo should have chronological releases containing a configuration file called `metadata_validation.yml`.
+The configuration repo should have chronological releases containing a configuration file.
+This file's name can be specified with `metadata-validator-config-filename` (`metadata_validation.yml` by default).
+The most recent release from the specified repo will be loaded.
+If preleases should also be included, set the `metadata-validator-config-prerelease` config variable to 'true'.
 A direct file URL overide can also be provided with the `metadata-validator-config-url` key.
 The configuration file is loaded on service startup and used to configure the metadata validators.
 If changes are made to the configuration file the service must be restarted to reconfigure the validators.

 The configuration file uses the YAML format and is validated against the following JSONSchema: